 In addition to regulations in the United States, we will be subject to a variety of foreign regulations governing clinical trials and commercial sales and distribution of our products outside of the United States.
 Whether or not we obtain FDA approval for a product candidate, we must obtain approval by the comparable regulatory authorities of foreign countries or economic areas, such as the 28-member European Union and Australia, before we may commence clinical trials or market products in those countries or areas.
 It is not yet clear how the United Kingdom's withdrawal from the European Union, will affect the approval of medicinal products in the United Kingdom.
 The approval process and requirements governing the conduct of clinical trials, product licensing, pricing and reimbursement vary greatly between countries and jurisdictions and can involve additional testing and additional administrative review periods.
 The time required to obtain approval in other countries and jurisdictions might differ from and be longer than that required to obtain FDA approval.
-Regulatory approval in one country or jurisdiction may negatively impact the regulatory process in others.
+Regulatory approval in one country or jurisdiction does not ensure regulatory approval in another, but a failure or delay in obtaining regulatory approval in one country or jurisdiction may negatively impact the regulatory process in others.